 From 2007 to 2012 he was a postdoctoral fellow of Developmental Biology at the Harvard School of Dental Medicine in Boston (MA) and from 2012 to 2018 he has been an Assistant Professor of Oral Medicine, Infection, and Immunity at the Harvard School of Dental Medicine in Boston (MA).

-Current skeletal stem cells research: The laboratory has identified the calvarial suture as the niche of osteoprogenitor cells expressing Prx1, a transcription factor highly expressed during embryonic development.
-Current research aims at taking advantage of the existence of these cells to develop novel strategies to foster craniofacial tissue regeneration.
+As a clinician/periodontist, Dr. Intini has interest in periodontal regeneration and bone augmentation procedures.
+As a researcher, Dr. Intini oversees the research at the Intini Lab, which focuses on skeletal stem cells and of bone cancer stem cells.
+Genetic strategies and in vivo imaging are utilized to describe the location and function of these cells and the molecular mechanisms that control their "stemness” in health and disease.Current skeletal stem cells research: The laboratory has identified the calvarial suture as the niche of osteoprogenitor cells expressing Prx1, a transcription factor highly expressed during embryonic development.
+Current research, supported by Federal funds (NIH/NIDCR) and by startup funds from the University of Pittsburgh, aims at harnessing these cells to develop novel strategies to foster craniofacial tissue regeneration and to intercept the development of craniofacial malformations (craniosynostosis).
 Additional projects focus on strategies to utilize Prx1 expressing cells for regeneration of other skeletal regions.